-Have you seen some brave cat owners walking their cat down the street?
+Have you seen some brave cat owners walking their cats down the street?
 Have you ever wondered if your cat would do that?
 It turns out you can train a cat to walk on a leash.
-Although it isn’t quite the same as a dog and not every cat will take to it.
+Although it isn’t quite the same as a dog, not every cat will take to it.
 It takes a specific cat to find this sort of thing fun.
 You have to figure out one thing first.

 Is my cat an ideal candidate for leash training?